Frequently Asked Questions

 What AS (Associate in Science) Degree Specializations and Technical Certificates are

 The AS Degree in Graphic + Interactive Design offers two specializations: Graphic Design (with a focus on advertising, branding, and print design) and Interactive Design (with a focus on web design, interactive design, and user interface design).
 Many Graphic’s students choose to select BOTH specializations because it makes them extremely marketable and competitive for jobs and because it would only require students study for 2 additional semesters to complete both specializations.

 We also offer 4 technical certificates.
 Our technical certificates are best for people who are already working in the industry and who are just needing to be re-introduced to industry standard software and tools to keep their skills fresh.
 Our technical certificates don’t lead to a finished portfolio – and a competitive portfolio is required in order to find a job in our industry.
 Students just learning graphic design who are wanting a career in graphic design or web design will need a competitive portfolio and will need to complete our AS Degree in order to get a job in our industry.

 How long does it take to earn an AS Degree in Graphic + Interactive Design?

-Students who are attending FULL-TIME for the fall, spring, and summer semesters, can complete our degree in 2 years (6 semesters).
-Full-time students not taking classes during the summer semesters can complete our degree in 3 years.
+Students who are attending FULL-TIME for the fall, spring, and summer terms, can complete our degree in 2 years (6 semesters).
+Full-time students not taking classes during the summer terms can complete our degree in 3 years.
 Part-time students can, naturally, expect to take longer to complete our program depending on how many classes they are able to take each semester.